 Invasive plants

-In summer 2016, student Erin Chapman was granted Sustainability Committee funds for the project entitled Documenting Invasive Plant Species Distribution using Herbarium Specimens and Field Collections.
-The project proposes to collect existing specimen voucher data from the College of William and Mary collection, and identify gaps in expected distribution of invasives plants known from floristic studies in the state.
+In summer 2016, student Erin Chapman received funding from the Sustainability Committee for her project, Documenting Invasive Plant Species Distribution using Herbarium Specimens and Field Collections.
+The project’s goal is to analyze existing voucher specimens in the College of William & Mary collection and identify any gaps in the known distribution of invasive plants, as revealed by statewide floristic studies.

-Invasive plant species have been identified and classified by the Virginia Invasive Species Working Group, and a list of targeted taxa promulgated by the Natural Heritage Program of the Virginia Department of Conservation and Recreation (DCR-NHP).
-Some invasive plants are well-known and have been in the state for several generations, such as kudzu (Pueraria montana var. lobata), while others were much more recently found, such as the aquatic invasive carnivorous waterwheel (Aldrovandra vesciculosa).
-Ms. Chapman and herbarium staff plan to search several coastal plain counties to determine the etent of invasive plants in the region, assisting with ongoing management plans and efforts by state and local agencies.
-New records will be submitted for inclusion in maps published on-line in the Digital Atlas of Virginia Flora, maintained by the Virginia Botanical Associates.
+The Virginia Invasive Species Working Group, in collaboration with the Natural Heritage Program of the Virginia Department of Conservation and Recreation (DCR-NHP), has developed a list of targeted invasive taxa.
+Some species, like kudzu (Pueraria montana var. lobata), have long been established in Virginia, while others—such as the aquatic, carnivorous waterwheel (Aldrovandra vesiculosa)—are recent arrivals.
+Ms. Chapman and herbarium staff are surveying several coastal plain counties to assess the current extent of these invasives.
+Their findings will inform ongoing management efforts by state and local agencies.
+Any new records will be submitted for inclusion in the Digital Atlas of Virginia Flora, an online resource maintained by the Virginia Botanical Associates.